 I hope that these thoughts may be useful in organizing our thinking about government institutions.
 The Four P's Theory hardly deserves the name of theory, since it has been largely taxonomic.
-I have, in fact, committed a sin of which I frequently accuse graduate students: constructing a model without coming to any propositions, as a general rule, any paper that states its achievement to be, "I have constructed a model of ..." is worthless.
+I have, in fact, committed a sin of which I frequently accuse graduate students: constructing a model without coming to any propositions.
 I hope this taxonomy, though, will be useful to shift from thinking of agents to thinking of trustees.
 The shift of emphasis has quite different implications for how to structure their incentives.